An “Out of This World” stargazing experience at Africamps Waterberg

 AfriCamps sponsored part of Janse van Vuuren’s accommodation.

-AfriCamps at Oakhurst in Wilderness is the perfect family-friendly glamping destination.
-Set on an authentic working dairy farm along the Garden Route, AfriCamps at Oakhurst combines the charm of farm life with warm hospitality, friendly service, and thoughtful touches that keep guests coming back.
+AfriCamps at Oakhurst in Wilderness is the perfect family-friendly glamping destination and has been recognised as our Camp of the Year for four consecutive years, with a 96% rating across multiple review platforms.
+Located on an authentic working dairy farm along the Garden Route, AfriCamps at Oakhurst combines the charm of farm life with warm hospitality, friendly service, and thoughtful touches that keep guests coming back.

 As you arrive at AfriCamps at Oakhurst, an avenue of towering eucalyptus trees signals the beginning of your nature-filled escape.
 Every detail is crafted to bring authentic farm life to your doorstep – from cows grazing near your tent to fresh milk and neatly stacked kindling waiting for you upon arrival.
 Watch our video here to see what farm life is all about, and here’s what you can look forward to: